 Facility Inspections

-This facility also earned an A+ inspection grade, making it one of the few places to receive multiple A+'s in our category grades.
-This is based on the nursing home's inspection reports.
-An A+ in this category is one of the best complements we can pay to a facility.
-These inspection ratings weigh several factors, including deficiencies, substantiated complaints and federal fines.
-You can find more information about each of these factors by reviewing copies of nursing homes' inspection reports.
-This facility was hit with 4 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered to be severe.
-This indicates that the inspectors did not consider any of these deficiencies to cause an imminent risk to resident safety or health.
+In addition to performing well overall, this facility earned a nearly flawless inspection report.
+As a result, it earned one of our highest grades in that category with an A+.
+Inspection grades are based on several items found on the a nursing home's recent inspection reports.
+Nursing homes that receive favorable grades in this category typically have few deficiencies on their reports.
+Most importantly, these places should not have any severe deficiencies which are associated with risks to patient safety.
+This nursing home received 4 deficiencies on its inspection report, but we were relieved to see that none of the deficiencies were considered severe.
+This tells you that CMS did not consider any of these deficiencies to cause an immediate threat to patient safety or health.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Oakwood-North Baldwin's Center for Living?